DebaA17/chat-portfolio/README.md

-# AI Chatbot for Netlify
+# Portfolio Chatbot

-A beautiful chatbot that answers questions about Debasis (the owner) and provides general AI assistance using Google's Gemini API.
+This is a simple AI-powered chatbot for my portfolio website.
+It answers questions about me (the owner) and can help with general tasks like math, code, and explanations.
+Powered by Google Gemini API.